 If a student fails to provide the requested verification documentation by the deadline noted above:

-- No additional Federal Pell Grant, Federal Supplemental Opportunity Grant (SEOG), or Federal Perkins Loan (2017-18 only) may be authorized for disbursement to the student
+- No additional Federal Pell Grant or Federal Supplemental Opportunity Grant (SEOG) may be authorized for disbursement to the student

 - Federal Work-Study funding will be terminated for student employment

 - No Federal Direct Loans may be authorized for disbursement or originated

-- If the student already received a Federal Pell Grant, SEOG, or Federal Perkins Loan disbursed prior to being selected for verification, he or she will be obligated to return the funds to the federal government.
+- If the student already received a Federal Pell Grant or SEOG, which was disbursed prior to being selected for verification, he or she will be obligated to return the funds to the federal government.